DinDin03/FriendAvailability/README.md

 # Packages

-- npm install react-router-dom
+- react-router-dom
-- npm install tailwindcss/cli
+- tailwindcss/cli
+- clsx
+- tailwind-merge

 # 4. Production Build and Deployment
 - When ready to deploy, build the React app: